Dominique-Cedric/crowdfunding_back_end/API Plan.md

 Functionality

-    1. Donation System
-       - Secure payment gateway for online donations.
-       - Options for one-time or recurring donations.

-    2. Responsive Design
+    1. Responsive Design
        - Mobile-friendly layout ensuring accessibility on all devices.

-    3. User Accounts
+    2. User Accounts
        - Ability for users to create accounts to track donations or access exclusive resources.
        - Login functionality for families to share their stories or updates.

-    4. **Social Media Integration
+    3. Social Media Integration
        - Share buttons for users to easily share content on social media platforms.
        - Embedded social media feeds showcasing updates and community engagement.

-    5. Error handling page
+    4. Error handling page
         - Login is required
         - Unauthorized - not project owner or admin
         - Bad request - missing field.

+    Nice-to-have's
+    1. Donation System
+       - Secure payment gateway for online donations.
+       - Options for one-time or recurring donations.